-Figure 3.
+Figure 2.
 Comparison of sampling designs for the nominal SL2P canopy architecture distribution using only 1296 samples (in contrast to the nominal 43782 samples) for demonstration purposes.

 The same canopy and atmosphere parameters used in SL2P are used here but with different distributions based on land cover class (Table 18).
-For each ecozone, a separate calibration database is produced for each of the 11 unique combinations of reflectance model and soil.
-Canopy parameters vary with land cover class based on literature survey of the bounds of each parameter (Appendix I ).